A FRUITFUL AND FLOURISHING LIFE – God can replant you!

 God is able to replant you so that you can flourish, remaining vital and green.
 And fruitful (Psalm 92:12-14)

 Dear Father.
 Today I surrender my life to you, along with my failures and shortcoming.
 I give you my hurts and heartaches.
 I give you my worries and concerns.
 I give you my burdens and bondages.
 I ask you Lord Jesus Christ to be my Savior.
 Thank you for the finished work of the cross.
 I ask you to break off everything that is holding me back from fulfilling the destiny for which you made me.
 I ask you to set me free from my past.

-I ask you to replant me onto your riverbank, and to catapult me into the very purpose for which you created me to fulfil.
+I ask you to replant me onto your riverbank and to catapult me into the very purpose for which you created me to fulfill.

 I ask you to engraft me back in.
 I thank you that I am reconnected to you.

 I ask you to take special care of me and to help me be abundantly fruitful.

 Oh Lord, may I please you in all I do.
 I put my trust in you.
 Lord, I thank you that you want me to flourish.
 I stand in expectation of what you are about to do in my life.
 In Jesus’ name, amen.